hashesDAO/docs/permutations.md

 Behind the scenes of the Sigil Genesis collection are the Sigil API endpoints and the Sigil Management contract.
 It is the Sigil [API endpoints](https://www.api.thesigil.xyz/) that are used to retreive data concerning the relevant on-chain activities of Sigil Genesis owners.
 This API is available for use by developers and artists looking for insight or inspiration into the Hashes ecosystem.
 Finally, the Sigil Management contract introduces a novel eligibility criteria for the set of all Sigil NFTs.
 The Sigil Genesis collection is so named because it is the first of several Sigil collections managed by the Sigil Management contract.
 This management contract ensures that a standard Hashes NFT can only be used to mint a single Sigil NFT (whether this be from the Genesis collection or otherwise), whereas a DAO NFT can be used to mint from each Sigil collection.

 Artists interested in exploring these unique features are strongly encouraged to do so, and to reach out for more information on [Discord](https://discord.com/channels/895057713279676427/895391609586323457).
+Additionaly, technical google documentation on the Sigils contract and user interface may also be accessed [here](https://docs.google.com/document/d/1PpLUNFTcuEHJ7fjs2USB0Vqy6YscwdbJuHAuAZV2uAw/edit#heading=h.10fq4g4zhh45) and [here](https://docs.google.com/document/d/1gts5Nrb47af8BWkTwYRfKy-Ygdxl6zJwnYFdsvxwpuo/edit) respectively.

 ![Sigil Genesis #0](./images/sigilgenesis.png)